-Automated License Plate Readers (ALPR) are operating at eleven Innovative Technology Development (ITD) sites, (the old CVISN) sites around the state.
-During this grant performance period an additional weigh in motion site with an ALPR will be installed on I-90 at the Columbia River crossing.
+Automated License Plate Readers (ALPR) are operating at eleven Innovative Technology Development (ITD) sites, (formally CVISN) around the state.
 The ALPR's have been very successful in checking the PRISM file to identify out of service carriers, over licensed capacity, expired vehicle registration violations and verifying log book entries for falsification.

 Local law enforcement continue to participate in the MCSAP program but do not receive direct MCSAP funding from the WSP.
-The WSP has memorandum of understanding (MOU) with twenty-six local agencies.
-There are a total of forty CVSA certified local officers in the program.
+The WSP has memorandum of understanding (MOU) with twenty-eight local agencies.
+There are a total of forty-six CVSA certified local officers in the program.